winitzki/scall/tutorial/programming_dhall.md

   TInt :: Text -> P Int
   BText :: Bool -> P Int -> P Text
 ```
-We see that the type parameter `r` must replace all usages of `P` in the long-syntax definition.
+We see that the type parameter `r` replaces all recursive usages of `P` in the long-syntax definition.
 This is the recipe of writing GADTs in the Church encoding.

-For the toy language `LExp` shown above, the Church encoding is:
+Here is the Church encoding for the toy language `LExp` shown above:

 ```dhall
 let LExp = λ(t : Type) → ∀(r : Type → Type) →